fermyon/developer/content/spin/install.md

 > Note: `brew install spin` will **not** install Fermyon's Spin framework.
 Fermyon Spin is accessed from the `fermyon` tap, as shown above.

+**Installer script**

+Another option (other than brew) is to use our installer script.
+The installer script installs Spin along with a starter set of language templates and plugins:

 The installer script also installs Spin along with a starter set of language templates and plugins:

 <!-- @selectiveCpy -->